Dining Room - One Room Challenge - Week Two - Renders

 There are many different ways that designers use renders and also different points in a project that they might be delivered to the client.

-Some use them after the mood board, before specific shoppable items are selected to get the concept right and make sure the client is going to love the space.
+In Virtual projects, we use them after the mood board, before specific shoppable items are selected.
+Because we never actually meet our virtual clients, this helps us ensure we are totally aligned with their vision.
 In this instance, the items in the render are not necessarily shoppable.
 They are more of a representation of what the designer will look for once you approve the look.

 Every project is different and often dictates changes to my standard process, but mostly commonly, I use a mix of both methods.

 First, the floor plan is built.
 Using this, I then plan the space to match how the clients will use it, see what items will fit in the room and the best size of each in conjunction to each other.
-This is a more technical part of the design process, where the little things that we don’t necessarily consider in day to day life are planned.
+This is a more technical part of the design process, where the little things that we don’t necessarily consider in our day-to-day lives are planned.
 Like, how you walk through a space to get to different rooms or areas, the scale and balance between different items in the room, lighting and so on.
 When something is off about these things, you will definitely notice while you are using the space, so it's a super important step.

 Now that you’ve had a brief intro to renders, let’s take a look at the conceptual ones I put together for my dining room: